MichelleCordeiro/rocketseat-explorer/stage-02/project-02-html-css-desafio/README.md

 </p>
 <br>

-### 👩‍💻 Project 01
+### 🏆 Challenge - Project 02
-Introduction to HTML and CSS.
+Develop website from figma layout.
-You can see the project code in this [repository](https://github.com/MichelleCordeiro/rocketseat-explorer/tree/main/stage-02/project-01-html-css/) and see it online [here](https://MichelleCordeiro.github.io/rocketseat-explorer/stage-02/project-01-html-css/).
+You can see the project code in this [repository](https://github.com/MichelleCordeiro/rocketseat-explorer/tree/main/stage-02/project-02-html-css-desafio/) and see it online [here](https://MichelleCordeiro.github.io/rocketseat-explorer/stage-02/project-02-html-css-desafio/).
-<br><br>

-### 🏆 Challenge
-Fix bugs.
-You can see the challenge code in this [repository](https://github.com/MichelleCordeiro/rocketseat-explorer/tree/main/stage-02/project-01-html-css-desafio).
 <br><br>

 ### 📝 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.